CONNECTION SENT

 A compilation of my experiments with self-organizing systems and emergent behavior.
 Current methods include a Brownian motion algorithm, a Vicsek active matter model, and a branching annihilating random walk.
 Also a test bed for RunTime, a framework for building real-time interactive environments within Jupyter notebooks.

 Implementations of semantic segmentation algorithms and spatial topic models applied to point cloud data.
-Current methods include variations of latent Dirichlet allocation, a neural clustering process, and a discrete variational autoencoder.
+Current methods include variations of latent Dirichlet allocation, a vector quantized-autoencoder, and a neural clustering process.
 Also a test bed for PriorLDA, a nonparametric topic model with encoded spatial priors.

 Project Robotnik